dweks/dweks.github.io/README.md

 This website was built using [ReactJS](https://create-react-app.dev/docs/getting-started) on [NodeJS](https://nodejs.org/en/) and deployed using [gh-pages](https://www.npmjs.com/package/gh-pages) to [sqthreer.github.io](https://sqthreer.github.io/about).
  See below for a list of all libraries and dependencies used.

+ The layout on a standard larger screen width (at least 600 pixels) has vertical navigation bar on the left.
+Each navigation link may have subnavigation links that animate into view below it.
+These subnavigation links are to points on the currently viewed page.
+On smaller screen widths (less than 600pixels) the site responds by switching to a horizontal navigation above the page content and hiding the logo, site name and page headers.

+ Site content is rendered in an independently scrolling container, and quickly fades into view as its content is loaded.
+Most content is organized into 'cards' with a header, subheader and description.
+The end of each page is marked by a short, rouned line.

 ## How to install and run the code: